bayesimpact/bob-emploi/README.md

 * `frontend`: Bob Emploi web application.
 * `data_analysis`: Data analysis part of Bob Emploi.
-  * `data`: Public data sources used for Bob.
-  * `bob_emploi`: Data processing Python module.
-  * `notebooks`: Data analysis reports in the form of [Jupyter Notebooks](https://jupyter.org/).

 Each folder contains a README file with further details regarding this application.

 ### Contributions

 If you want to contribute to Bob Emploi with a bug fix or feature suggestion, please follow the Github contribution workflow described in [here](https://guides.github.com/activities/contributing-to-open-source/#contributing).
 At the current stage however, the main intention of the open source repository is to be transparent about the inner workings of Bob.
 In the future we hope  for, and will actively seek out for, contributions from the community.
-When we are ready for that, we will add detailed contribution instructions, suggestions of what to work on and a [CLA](https://en.wikipedia.org/wiki/Contributor_License_Agreement) to this repository.
+When we are ready for that, we will add detailed contribution instructions and suggestions of what to work on to this repository.

 ## Installation / Local Development